mjs639/PUI2017_mjs639/HW3_mjs639/README.md

 Assignment 2

 Valeria and I read through the prompt for Assignment 2 while working together on Assignment 1.
-We detemrined the output needed, and then worked together alongside Kent to create a hypothesis, clean the data, and plot it.
+We determined the output needed, and then worked together alongside Kent to create a hypothesis, clean the data, and plot it.
 We had a lot of trouble plotting the data, and would love to spend some time going over plotting techniques.
 A major part of our trouble was determining whether to plot via pandas or via matplotlib.

 Assignment 3